gorgeguy/gorgeguy-home/pbtourney/reviewer-intro.md

 # PB Tourney — Reviewer Introduction

-## Overview
+## Thank You

-PB Tourney is an attempt to make **small, local pickleball tournaments easier to run and easier to play**.

-In the few pickleball tournaments, directors rely on clipboards and verbal updates.
-Players report scores in person, check in to see when their next match is ready, and often have limited visibility into standings until the end.
-PB Tourney aims to reduce that friction by making score reporting, match discovery, and tournament status **self-service and always up to date**.

-The goal is simple: take routine load off the director and give players clearer, faster answers.
+If you are reading this then most likely I have asked for your help, and you have said yes.
+Thank you for taking the time to review PB Tourney.
+Your perspective as a player or director is essential in determining whether this project is solving the *right* problems in the *right* way.

 ---

-## The Problem

 ![Round robin bracket sheets used in local tournaments](round-robin-sheets.jpg)

+## Overview

-Local tournaments often work well, but they place a lot of responsibility on the tournament director.
+Small informal tournaments often work well, but they place a lot of responsibility on the tournament director.

 Common challenges include:

+* Collecting registrations and setting up tournament schedule
 * One person informally coordinating scores, match readiness, and questions
-* Players checking in to report scores or ask about upcoming matches
+* Players checking in to report scores and/or ask about upcoming matches
-* Natural pauses while waiting for matches to become ready
-* Limited visibility into standings and overall tournament progress during play
+* Sometimes limited visibility into standings during play

-These dynamics are understandable in small, volunteer-run tournaments, but they can slow things down and make it harder for everyone to see what’s happening at any given moment.

 ---

 ## What PB Tourney Is

 PB Tourney is a **tournament management application** designed specifically for live execution of small, local pickleball tournaments.
-It is currently a browser-based web application but native mobile apps for both iOS and Android are planned.

-It is built around a few core objectives:

-- Reduce operational load on tournament directors
+It is designed primarily with the goal of reducing operational load on tournament directors by addressing the following needs.
-- Give players self-service access to scores, next matches, and standings
-- Make the current state of the tournament clear and trustworthy
-- Improve overall flow by reducing waiting and repeated interruptions

----

-## Who It’s For

-PB Tourney is designed around two roles.

-**Players need:**
+**Player needs:**

 - A simple way to report match scores themselves
 - Clear, up-to-date information about their next match (opponents and court)
 - Visibility into standings and tournament progress during play

-**Tournament Directors need:**
+**Tournament Director needs:**

 - A way to get players signed up before the tournament
-- Tools to define format (rounds and courts)
+- Tools to define format and other tournament details
 - Help scheduling matches and assigning courts
 - Accurate score tracking without having to personally field every update
 - A system that helps tournaments keep moving with less manual coordination